Hong Kong City Travel Guide

 The challenge of a holiday in Hong Kong is to have enough time to fit in all the aspects of this exciting city of contrasts.
 There are some things not to be missed during a Hong Kong holiday, and these include the food, the superlative shopping, a cruise to the outlying islands, and spending some quiet moments in the natural setting of a peaceful park.
 There is nowhere on earth quite like Hong Kong, which is reason enough for anyone to travel here.

 Hong Kong perches on the edge of mainland China, occupying an anomalous position as a territory straddling two worlds.
-Since the handover in 1997 Hong Kong has become a 'Special Administrative Region of China' and no longer a subject of colonial sovereignty.
-Past and present fuse to create a capitalist utopia embedded within the world's largest Communist country.
+Since the handover by the British in 1997 Hong Kong has become a 'Special Administrative Region of China' and no longer a subject of colonial sovereignty.
+Past and present fuse in Hong Kong to create a capitalist utopia embedded within the world's largest Communist country.

-Hong Kong offers a dense concentration of stores and shopping malls with a cross-pollinated, cosmopolitan culture that embraces Nepalese and British cuisines with equal enthusiasm.
+Hong Kong offers a dense concentration of stores and shopping malls with a cross-pollinated, cosmopolitan culture that embraces the Chinese and British cuisines with equal enthusiasm.
 It is the perfect gateway for travellers to Southeast Asia and China, providing a smooth transition from west to east.
-As one of the key economies of the Pacific Rim, Hong Kong Island showcases a gleaming landscape of skyscrapers and boasts highly developed transport infrastructure that makes commuting around it a dream.
+As one of the key economies of the Pacific Rim, Hong Kong Island showcases a gleaming landscape of skyscrapers and attracts droves of business travellers.

 Become our Hong Kong City Travel Expert